-In the middle panel of Fig.\ \ref{fig:result-wph-cib}, we show the $S_2$ comparison of the $\tr$ map in the \Planck field and the expected distribution from 300 $\rsyn$ maps.
-The amplitudes of $S_2$ statistics match well at low $j$ values, except for the very large scale ($j=4$).
-The difference in $S_2$ statistics between $\tr$ and 300 $\rsyn$ map is at the level of $2.3\sigma$ for $j=4$.
-We also compare the CIB/LSS map ($\rlss$) at 100\,$\mu$m from~\cite{chiang2023apj} at that field.
-We multiply the $\rlss$ map (in $\kJysr$ units) by a factor of $0.3$ and compute the $S_2$ coefficient and find small-scales power are missing from the $\rlss$ map but the intermediate and large scales are consistent within the error bands from the synthetic maps.
-We correlate the $\ts$ map with $\tr$ map and find a cross-correlation coefficient $\rho=-0.06$ between the two maps.
-We show the cross $S_{2}$ statistics of $\ts$ and $\tr$ in the lower panel of Fig.\ \ref{fig:result-wph-cib}, to ensure that the recovered maps are statistically uncorrrelated at the level of $S_{2}$ statistics.
-The $1\sigma$ deviations on the coefficients are computed from the cross $S_{2}$ statistics of $\ts$ and the 300 $\rsyn$ maps.
-We also compute the cross statistics $S_2$ between $\ts$ and $\rlss$ map for the same sky patch.
-The $1\sigma$ deviations on $S_2$ are computed from the cross statistics of $\ts$ with 94 independent sky patches of size $14.9\degree\times 14.9\degree$ of the \cite{chiang2023apj} CIB/LSS map.
-All the scales are consistent with the zero within $1\sigma$ errorbar, except for $j=2$ scale where the deviation is at the level of $3.2\sigma$.
-We find the cross-correlation coefficient of the $\ts$ map with $\rlss$ map to be $\rho=0.03$.
+In the middle panel of Fig.\ \ref{fig:result-wph-cib}, we show the $S_2$ comparison of the $\tr$ map in the \Planck field and the expected distribution from $300\,\rsyn$ maps.
+The amplitudes of the $S_2$ statistics match well at low $j$ values, except at the very large scale ($j=4$).
+The difference in $S_2$ statistics between the $\tr$ and $300\,\rsyn$ map is at the level of $2.3\sigma$ for $j=4$.
+We also compared the $\rlss$ map at $100\,\mum$ from~\cite{chiang2023apj} at that field.
+We multiplied the $\rlss$ map (in $\kJysr$ units) by a factor of $0.3$ and computed the $S_2$ coefficient.
+We found that small-scale powers are missing from the $\rlss$ map, but the intermediate and large scales are consistent within the error bands from the synthetic maps.
+We correlated the $\ts$ map with $\tr$ map and found a cross-correlation coefficient $\rho=-0.06$ between the two maps.
+We show the cross $S_{2}$ statistics of $\ts$ and $\tr$ in the bottom panel of Fig.\ \ref{fig:result-wph-cib} to ensure that the recovered maps are statistically uncorrelated at the level of $S_{2}$ statistics.
+The $1\sigma$ deviations on the coefficients were computed from the cross $S_{2}$ statistics of $\ts$ and the $300\,\rsyn$ maps.
+We also computed the cross statistics $S_2$ between the $\ts$ and $\rlss$ map for the same sky patch.
+The $1\sigma$ deviations on $S_2$ were computed from the cross statistics of $\ts$ with 94 independent sky patches with a size of $14.9\degree\times 14.9\degree$ of the \cite{chiang2023apj} CIB/LSS map.
+All the scales are consistent with the zero within the $1\sigma$ error bar, except for the $j=2$ scale, where the deviation is at the level of $3.2\sigma$.
+The cross-correlation coefficient of the $\ts$ map with $\rlss$ map is $\rho=0.03$.